Placing Doors & Windows

 Windows In Dynamic Lighting

-Windows!
-You can shove your enemies through them, peek into them to catch your foes in a deadly meeting, or break into them to begin your heist.
-Our windows have three editable features:
+Windows serve multiple purposes in the game.
+You can shove enemies through them, peek into them for strategic advantage, or break into them to start your heist.
+Our windows offer three editable features:

 • Locked Window: This toggle will determine if your window is locked or not.
 When your window is locked, both GMs and players will be unable to open or close it.

 • Opened: This toggle will determine whether your window is open or not.
-When a window is open, players will be able to move their token through the window, as if they’re climbing in.
+When a window is open, players will be able to move their token through the window, as if they are climbing in.

-In addition to these features, you can resize and rotate windows via bubbles at each end of the window from the Dynamic Lighting layer, and you can delete windows by highlighting it and pressing delete or backspace.
+In addition to these features, you can resize and rotate windows via bubbles at each end of the window from the Dynamic Lighting layer.
+To delete windows, simply highlight them and press delete or backspace.
 Check out our step-by-step guide on setting up doors and windows below for more guidance!

 Add_a_heading__5_.gif